 - 1. Book Writing Assignment: - a.
-Make copies of your three favorite or meaningful passages from the novel.
-This means they are photocopied.
+1. Make copies of your three favorite or meaningful passages from the novel.
 Pick one passage each from the beginning of the book, the middle, and toward the end.
-Annotate each passage and bring these copies to the first day of class.
-(I expect five- to- seven elements/author techniques annotated per page.) - b.
-Be ready to do an in-class writing exercise or activity within the first week of school pertaining to the summer reading. - 2.
-College Essay (Personal Narrative) Instructions on the school website under Summer Reading.
+Annotate each passage and bring these copies to the first day of class. - b.
+Be ready to do an in-class writing exercise or activity within the first week of school pertaining to the summer reading. - c.
+If you need to check out of a copy of one of the books available from the school, you will need to do so before Finals start in May of this school year.